itflow-org/itflow/README.md

 * Clone this repo
 * Create a Mysql database
-* Point your browser to setup.php fill in the info
+* Point your browser to the URL where you downloaded the crm
+* Go through the Setup Process
-* Your Done!
+* Login
+* Start inputting some data

 #### Requirements
 * Webserver (Apache, NGINX)